titusturbatu-ctrl/gantt-task-react/README.md

 ## New in this fork

-- Task list table now supports native date inputs for the “From” and “To” columns.
+- Task list table uses native date inputs for the “From” and “To” columns for all rows.
+Inputs are disabled for read-only rows but keep the same text color for visual consistency.
-- New “Weight” column next to “Progress”.
-Weight is editable for non-disabled tasks and must be at least 1.
-- When a task’s weight changes, sibling task weights within the same project are redistributed proportionally so the total remains 100.
-Disabled tasks keep their weights fixed.
-If you provide `onWeightsChange`, you will receive a single batched update; otherwise `onWeightChange` is called for each affected task.
-- Milestones do not display or edit weight or progress in the task list and are excluded from project progress calculations.
+- Date format is unified across editable and read-only cells as `YYYY-MM-DD`.
+- “From” and “To” columns use a compact width to fit dates comfortably.
-- Exported helper `getProgressForProject(tasks, projectId)` computes duration/weight-based project progress.
+- Exported helper `getProgressForProject(tasks, projectId)` computes duration-based project progress.

 ## License